chao-ji/tf-deeplabv3/README.md

     --ckpt_path=/PATH/TO/DEEPLABV3_MODEL.ckpt
 ```
 The mean Intersection-Over-Union will be reported.
-`--ckpt_path` points to the checkpoint file of a trained DeepLabv3 file.
+`--ckpt_path` points to the checkpoint file of a trained DeepLabv3 model.

 To make **inferences**, run
 ```